 Bach's St. John Passion from Bach Collegium Japan

-That powerful and profound performance from Cologne – watch it on Facebook here.
+Here's that powerful and profound performance from Cologne – watch it on Facebook here.

-A piano recital from Igor Levit
+An epic piano recital from Igor Levit

-Beethoven from the Vancouver Symphony Orchestra
+Beethoven from the Royal Concertgebouw Orchestra